Measure and Probability on General Spaces

 Mass functions are particularly straightforward to visualize when X is not only countable but also ordered, such as the integers or a subset of the integers.
 In this case we can visualize the element-wise allocations with a sequence of vertical bars stacked next to each other (Figure 1).

-Ultimately this means that on general spaces the allocation of measure to individual elements does not provide enough information to uniquely determine what measure should be allocated to every combination of those elements.
-In order to completely define a measure we need to specify what those subset allocations are ourselves.
+Ultimately, the allocation of measure to individual elements does not generally provide enough information to uniquely determine what measure should be allocated to every combination of those elements.
+In order to completely define a measure, we need to specify what those subset allocations are ourselves.

 2 Allocation Over All Subsets

-For finite spaces this construction is excessive; the subset allocations contain an abundance of redundant information.
-Because we also can derive subset allocations from element-wise allocations on countably infinite spaces, this construction is unnecessary there as well.
+This construction is excessive for finite spaces; the subset allocations contain an abundance of redundant information.
+Because we can also derive subset allocations from element-wise allocations on countably infinite spaces, this construction is unnecessary there as well.

-On the other hand at least some subset allocation is strictly necessary for fully defining measures on uncountably infinite spaces, and hence mathematical spaces in general.
+On the other hand, the specification of at least some subset allocations is strictly necessary for fully defining measures on uncountably infinite spaces, and hence mathematical spaces in general.
 The only question is whether or not consistent subset allocations are even possible on these more sophisticated spaces.

 2.1 Consistent Allocations

-The question is then whether measures with finite additivity are sufficiently useful for practical application or if we need to consider countably additive measures, let alone measures that might be additive over even larger collections of subsets.
+The question is then whether measures with finite additivity are sufficiently useful for practical application, if we need to consider countably additive measures, or even more general notions of additivity.

-For example a common problem that arises is practice is reconstructing the measure allocated to a general subset from the measures allocated to particularly nice subsets that are easier with which to work.
-If we could always decompose a generic subset into the disjoint union of a finite number of nice subsets then finite additivity would be sufficient for this task.
-On the other hand if we could decompose a generic subset into the disjoint union of only a countably infinite number of nice subsets then countable additivity would be sufficient.
-Potentially some subsets might be decomposable only into an uncountably infinite number of subsets in which case we would need even stronger notions of additivity!
+For example, a common problem that arises in practice is reconstructing the measure allocated to a general subset from the measures allocated to particularly nice subsets that are easier with which to work.
+If we could always decompose a generic subset into the disjoint union of a finite number of nice subsets, then finite additivity would be sufficient for this task.
+On the other hand, if we could always decompose a generic subset into the disjoint union of a countably infinite number of nice subsets, then countable additivity would be sufficient.
+At the extreme, if some subsets could be decomposed into only an uncountably infinite number of subsets then we would need even stronger notions of additivity!

-Fortunately for us we don’t have to go to that last extreme.
-In turns out that on most spaces that we’ll encounter in practice, and typical notions of “nice” subsets, countable additivity is sufficient for reconstructing the measure allocated to more general subsets.
+Fortunately, we don’t have to go to that last extreme.
+It turns out that on the spaces that we’ll encounter in practice, and a reasonable notion of “nice” subset, countable additivity is sufficient for reconstructing the measure allocated to more general subsets.

-To demonstrate let’s consider the two-dimensional real plane \mathbb{R}^{2} and a measure that is partially defined through it’s allocations to rectangular subsets (Figure 2).
-In general a non-rectangular subset, in this case a disk, can be crudely approximated by a single rectangular subset.
-The disk can be approximated more precisely as the disjoint union of many different rectangular subsets, but that will never exact reconstruct the disk.
-Only when we incorporate a countably infinite number of rectangular subsets can be reconstruct the disk without any error.
+To demonstrate, let’s consider the two-dimensional real plane \mathbb{R}^{2} and a measure that is partially defined through it’s allocations to rectangular subsets (Figure 2).
+In general, a non-rectangular subset, in this case a disk, can be crudely approximated by a single rectangular subset.
+The disk can be approximated more precisely as the disjoint union of finitely many rectangular subsets, but there will always be some residual error.
+Only when we incorporate a countably infinite number of rectangular subsets can we reconstruct the disk exactly.

-Ultimately countable additive measures give us the mathematical flexibility we need for many practical applications.
+Ultimately, countable additive measures give us the mathematical flexibility we need for practical calculation.

 2.2 Sub-Additivity and Super-Additivity

-Ideally we would be able to define measures that are additive over any countably infinite collection of disjoint subsets on any space.
-Unfortunately mathematics is not always kind, and many seemingly well-behaved space feature pathological subsets that obstruct countable additivity.
+Ideally, we would be able to define measures that are additive over any countably infinite collection of disjoint subsets on any space.
+Unfortunately, mathematics is not always kind; many seemingly well-behaved spaces feature pathological subsets that obstruct countable additivity.

-That said because the misbehaving subsets are non-constructive we don’t really need to consider them in any practical application of measure theory.
-If we could consistently filter them out of the full power set then we would be able to define consistent measures over the remaining subsets, and that would be sufficient for any practical application.
+That said, because the misbehaving subsets are non-constructive, we don’t really need to consider them in any practical application of measure theory.
+If we could consistently filter them out of the full power set, then we would be able to define consistent measures over the remaining subsets, and that would be completely sufficient for any practical application.

 3 \sigma-Algebras

-Because the term “\sigma-algebra” is often thrown around in measure and probability theory without much explanation it is often seen as an impenetrable concept that defies explanation.
-In reality, however, \sigma-algebra are simply a way to consistently filter out subsets from the power set.
+Because the term “\sigma-algebra” is often thrown around in measure and probability theory without much explanation, it is often seen as an impenetrable concept that defies explanation.
+In reality, however, \sigma-algebras are simply a way to consistently filter out undesired subsets from the power set.

 3.1 Filtering Subsets

 We can always filter the power set by removing certain subsets.
-The difficultly is ensuring that no application of the three set operations would ever lead us back to the excised subsets and reveal a “hole” in the remaining collection of subsets.
-In other words we need our filtered collection of subsets to be closed under the three set operations so that there is no risk of accidentally recreating a subset outside of the collection.
+The difficultly is ensuring that no application of the three set operations would ever lead us back to any of the excised subsets.
+More formally, we need our filtered collection of subsets to be closed under the three set operations so that there is no risk of accidentally recreating a subset outside of the collection.

-In particular if the subset \mathsf{x} \subset X is in our filtered collection then so too should be the complement \mathsf{x}^{c}.
-If this is true then anytime we apply the complement operator to a subset in our collection we are guaranteed to always see another subset in our collection.
+For instance, if the subset \mathsf{x} \subset X is in our filtered collection then so too should be the complement \mathsf{x}^{c}.
+If this is true, then anytime we apply the complement operator to a subset in our collection we are guaranteed to always end up with another subset in our collection.

-When non-measurable subsets are misbehaving subsets they reveals the subtle, and often counterintuitive, pathologies inherent to that space.
-By working with \sigma-algebras directly we can avoid these awkward pathologies entirely.
+Non-measurable subsets typically probe the subtle, and often counterintuitive, pathologies inherent to a given space.
+By working with \sigma-algebras directly, we can avoid these awkward pathologies entirely.

 3.2 Generating \sigma-Algebras

-For example consider an initial collection of two subsets \{ \mathsf{x}_1, \mathsf{x}_2 \}.
-Applying the complement operator gives us two subsets that fall outside of the initial collection, \{ \mathsf{x}_1^c, \mathsf{x}_2^c \}, Similarly applying the union operator gives \{ \mathsf{x}_1 \cup \mathsf{x}_2 \} while applying the intersection operator gives \{ \mathsf{x}_1 \cap \mathsf{x}_2 \}.
+For example, consider an initial collection of two subsets \{ \mathsf{x}_1, \mathsf{x}_2 \}.
+Applying the complement operator gives us two subsets that fall outside of the initial collection, \{ \mathsf{x}_1^c, \mathsf{x}_2^c \}, Similarly, applying the union operator gives, \{ \mathsf{x}_1 \cup \mathsf{x}_2 \} while applying the intersection operator gives \{ \mathsf{x}_1 \cap \mathsf{x}_2 \}.
 To ensure closure we have to add all of these subsets to our initial collection, \{ \mathsf{x}_1, \mathsf{x}_2, \mathsf{x}_1^c, \mathsf{x}_2^c, \mathsf{x}_1 \cup \mathsf{x}_2, \mathsf{x}_1 \cap \mathsf{x}_2 \}.
-At this point we iterate, applying the complement operator to every subset and the union and intersection operators to every finite and countably infinite sub-collection of subsets to generate an even larger collection of subsets.
-When the set operations no longer return new subsets the final collection of subsets defines a \sigma-algebra.
+At this point we iterate, applying the complement operator to every subset and the union and intersection operators to every finite and countably infinite sub-collection of subsets.
+This generates increasing larger collections of subsets.
+When the set operations no longer return new subsets, the final collection of subsets defines a \sigma-algebra.

 Every space that we will consider in this book will be a topological space.
-Consequently we can always use the corresponding Borel \sigma-algebra to remove any undesired subsets that might obstruct the definition of a consistent measures and probability distributions.
-Indeed Borel \sigma-algebras are so common that they are often take for granted, with any reference to a “measurable space” implicitly assuming a topological space and its corresponding Borel \sigma-algebras to filter out any inconsistent behavior.
+Consequently, we can always use the corresponding Borel \sigma-algebra to remove any undesired subsets that might obstruct the definition of a consistent measures and probability distributions.
+Indeed, Borel \sigma-algebras are so common that they are often taken for granted, with any reference to a “measurable space” implicitly assuming a topological space and its corresponding Borel \sigma-algebras to filter out any inconsistent behavior.

-For example finite and countably infinite spaces are almost always equipped with discrete topologies.
-Because discrete topologies contain all of the atomic sets the \sigma-algebras derived from them will always be the full power set.
+For example, finite and countably infinite spaces are almost always equipped with discrete topologies.
+Because discrete topologies contain all of the atomic sets, the \sigma-algebras derived from them will always be the full power set.
 In these cases there are no pathological behaviors that we have to avoid at all!
-I will refer to any measurable space (X, 2^{X}) compatible with a discrete topology as discrete measurable spaces.
+I will refer to any measurable space (X, 2^{X}) compatible with a discrete topology as a discrete measurable space.

 3.3 Measurability Is Not Recursive

-If we add subsets to a \sigma-algebra then we also have to add the subsets that are generated from complements, unions, and intersections.
-Fortunately there is a systematic construction for this process that ensures a valid \sigma-algebra.
-This means that in more applied practice we can always safely assume a Borel \sigma-algebra or any extension of that \sigma-algebra that might be needed to resolve any technical issues.
+If we add subsets to a \sigma-algebra, then we also have to add the subsets that are generated from complements, unions, and intersections.
+Fortunately, there is a systematic construction for this process that ensures a valid \sigma-algebra.
+All of this is to say that, in more applied practice, we can always safely assume a Borel \sigma-algebra or any extension of that \sigma-algebra that might be needed to resolve any technical issues.

 4 Measures and Probability Distributions